Table of Contents (skip ahead)

 Although cannabis is one of mankind's oldest cultivated crops, it has seen some very rapid developments in the last few years.

 One of the latest is THC-O-acetate.
-THC-O-acetate, also known as THC-O-A or THC-O, was allegedly first developed in the mid-1900s.
+THC-O-acetate, also known as THC-O-A, THC-O, or THCO was allegedly first developed in the mid-1900s.
 However, since this original experimentation, the compound has figuratively been gathering dust, until the Farm Bill sparked renewed interest in it.

 Now, THC acetate is fast becoming the latest controversial child of the cannabis space.